 Are you interested in the effects of smoking lavender?
-Although they’re trending, lavender and other smokable herbs date back thousands of years.
+Although they're trending, the benefits of smoking lavender and other smokable herbs date back thousands of years.
 And while we mostly think of smoking tobacco, cannabis, and opium, many other flowers, plants, and herbs can safely be used for smoking in a pipe or rolling papers.

-Most people smoke or vape lavender or other herbs to quit smoking, or to enhance smoking cannabis.
-Many herbal blends are smokable, but they produce a gentle, relaxing buzz, or an uplifting feeling.
-These smoking herbs also create smooth, flavorful smoke.
+Most people smoke or vape lavender oil or other herbs to quit smoking tobacco, or to enhance smoking cannabis.
+Many herbal blends are smokable, but they produce a gentle, more relaxing feeling or buzz, or an uplifting and relaxing feeling itself.
+These herbal smoking blends and herbs also create smooth, flavorful smoke.

 Let's get started—read on to learn how to turn your own base herbs into the perfect herbal smoking blend.

 WHAT IS LAVENDER?

 Lavender (Lavandula) is a small, flowering bush with highly fragrant purple flowers that is part of the mint family.
 Lavender grows naturally in the Mediterranean mountains and northern Africa, but today due to widespread use it is grown around the world.

 Lavender oil is a common component of aromatherapy, and the dried lavender flower is used to make many herbal medicines and some herbal teas too.
 Many body care products find lavender essential oils, english lavender hair care products, cleaning products, and lavender perfumes contain a lavender oil extract.

 What is lavender flower?
 There are over 40 flowering plants in the mint family that are forms of lavender flower.